 - In a separate bowl, whisk the all-purpose flour, almond flour, and salt together.
 Add the dry ingredients to the wet ingredients and mix until a dough forms and pulls away from the sides of the bowl.

 - Turn the dough out onto a sheet of plastic wrap.
 Wrap the dough, then use the palm of your hand to flatten the dough out into a disc shape and refrigerate the dough for 30 minutes.

 - Place the cookies on a baking sheet fitted with parchment paper or a silicone mat, and refrigerate for 10 minutes.
-Bake the cookies for 10 to 15 minutes, or until they're just about to brown along the edges.
+Bake the cookies for 10 minutes, or until they're just about to slightly golden along the edges.